OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 Restart the game after each step to see if it's fixed.

-1. Try setting the Rendering API explicitly instead of 'Auto-detect' in OpenKneeboard's game settings
+1. Try setting the Rendering API explicitly instead of 'Auto-detect' in OpenKneeboard's game settings; as of 2024-05-21, you most likely want "Direct3D 11 (Non-VR)"
 2. Remove any `dxgi.dll` or `d3d11.dll` from the same folder as the game executable, e.g. DCS's `bin` or `bin-mt` folders. **Do not remove these from any other location**.
 These are often used for shader or performance modifications.
 3. If that doesn't work, disable/close any other programs that can draw in the game window.
 This includes any other in-game overlays, both VR and non-VR, for example in Discord, Steam (the normal in-game overlay, not SteamVR), Oculus Tray Tool, Virtual Kneeboard, NVidia GeForce Experience, RivaTuna Statistics Server, MSI Afterburner